TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 - Explain what tightly coupled code is.
 - Describe a pure function and how it relates to TDD.
 - Explain what mocking is.

 ### Pure functions

 There are *many* benefits to using TDD when you write your code.
 One of the biggest benefits is less obvious at first - it helps you to write better code.
-If you look back at some of your early projects you will probably notice how *tightly coupled* everything is.  <span id='tightly-coupled-code'>All of your functions include references to functions in other parts of your code, and the whole thing is *filled* with DOM methods or `console.log()`</span>.
+If you look back at some of your early projects you will probably notice how *tightly coupled* everything is.
+All of your functions include references to functions in other parts of your code, and the whole thing is *filled* with DOM methods or `console.log()`.

 Tightly coupled code is hard to test!
 Imagine trying to write tests for a function like this: